vEnhance/web.evanchen.cc/input/usemo.md

 </span>

-The **US Ersatz Math Olympiad** is a proof-based competition open to all US middle and high school students.
+The **US Ersatz Math Olympiad** is a proof-based competition open to all middle and high school students.
 Like many competitions, its goals are to develop interest and ability in mathematics (rather than measure it).
-However, it is one of few
+However, it is one of few proof-based contests
-proof-based contests **open to all US middle and high school students**.
+**open to all middle and high school students**.

 The USEMO is hosted on the [Art of Problem-Solving website][aops-usemo].
 This contest is _not_ sponsored by the Math Association of America